IBMCodeLondon/chatbot-workshop/training.md

 4. Click on the blue **Launch tool** button to launch into the Watson Assistant tooling.

-5. This is the Watson Assistant tooling where you can create workspaces and setup different chatbots dialogues and applications.
+5. Once on the Watson Assistant tooling, click on the **Workspaces** tab.
 There is an example Cognitive Car Dashboard workspace where you can see a more evolved training.
 However, we'll create a new workspace for our bot to use.
 Click on the **Create** button in the box labeled **Create a new workspace**.

     ![Workspaces](assets/workspaces.png)